-59. If a company put a problematic pay practice provision in new or modified agreements in the last fiscal year, what action can they take to prevent an adverse recommendation from ISS?
+58. If a company put a problematic pay practice provision in new or modified agreements in the last fiscal year, what action can they take to prevent an adverse recommendation from ISS?

-The company can remove that provision from the agreement and disclose this action in the proxy statement.
+The company can remove that provision from the agreement and disclose this action in a public filing.